sainivaibhav742/sarcasm-ai_chatbot/README.md

 # 🤖 Sarcasm AI Chatbot (SacroBot)

-A witty, sarcastic AI chatbot built using a fine-tuned **GPT-2 model**.
+A witty, sarcastic AI chatbot built using **NVIDIA's Llama 3.1 model**.
 SacroBot is designed to entertain users by responding with a smart blend of sarcasm and humor — mimicking the tone of a sassy, roasty friend.

 ---

 ## 🧠 About the Project

-This chatbot is built on a fine-tuned GPT-2 language model trained using sarcasm-labeled datasets (e.g., Twitter, HuffPost).
+This chatbot is built using NVIDIA's Llama 3.1 model via the NVIDIA API.
 The chatbot is integrated into a Flask backend and optionally deployable with a frontend UI resembling ChatGPT.

 ---